Schulz Energy Efficiency

-The Schulz project is the campus living laboratory concept in action and demonstrates the value of using campus buildings for teaching and research.
+The Schulz building optimization project is the living laboratory concept in action and demonstrates the value of using campus buildings for teaching and research.

-In 2015, Dr Lei Chen, Senior Lecturer in Mechatronics in the Faculty of Engineering, Computing, Mathematical Sciences, received $20k from the Ecoversity Green Project Fund, to test an innovative approach to building management on the Schulz building, the tallest multi-use building on the North Terrace campus.
+In 2015, Dr Lei Chen, Senior Lecturer in the Faculty of ECMS, received $20k from the Ecoversity Green Project Fund, to test an innovative approach to building management on the Schulz building, the tallest multi-use building on the North Terrace campus.

-Working closely with Bruce Lawson (Mechanical Services Manager) and staff from the School of Mechanical Engineering, along with PhD and Masters students, Dr Chen developed a software model that integrates with the existing BMS to predict thermal interactions in a building.
-This ‘Artificial Neural Network’ approach works in a similar way to the human brain, using a network of interconnected elements that learn the relationship between the input parameters to control building temperature.
+Working with Bruce Lawson (Mechanical Services Manager) and staff and students from the School of Mechanical Engineering, Dr Chen developed a software model that integrates with the existing BMS to predict thermal interactions in a building.

-Efficiency improvements led to a 11% reduction in energy consumption from the 2015 baseline, displacing 44 tonnes CO2e per year and saving the University more than $20,000 annually in electricity costs.
-The largest benefits can be seen in the summer months, where energy reductions of up to 23% have been measured.
+Efficiency improvements led to a 11% reduction in energy consumption (including up to 23% energy reduction in the Summer months), displacing 44 tonnes CO2e per year and saving the University more than $20,000 annually in electricity costs.

-These reductions are in addition to significant energy savings that were realised following the Schulz BMS upgrade in 2014.
-The Schulz was once highly inefficient with vastly differing thermal comfort throughout floors and multiple weekly complaints from occupants.
-Following replacement of building plant, comfort increased significantly, and energy use in the Schulz decreased by around 60% (from a 2011 baseline) which equates to 244 tonnes of C02 and a cost saving in excess of $60k for the period.
+These reductions are in addition to significant energy savings and improvements to thermal comfort that were realised following the Schulz BMS upgrade in 2014.
+Following replacement of building plant energy use decreased by around 60% (from a 2011 baseline) which equates to 244 tonnes of C02 and a cost saving in excess of $60k for the period.

 This project won a Highly Commended Award at the 2017 ACTS Green Gown Awards in the Facilities & Services category.